imaginando/imaginando.github.io/lk/midi-pads.md

 ## EXPRESSIVENESS

-In the EXPRESSIVENESS section, you can adjust velocity response for the MIDI PADS with two parameters, one for the CENTRE velocity and another for the BOUNDS velocity.
+In the EXPRESSIVENESS section, you can adjust velocity response for the MIDI PADS with two parameters, changing the velocity of each note played depending on whereabouts inside the pad you press.

-This allows you to make the MIDI PADS louder when pressed at the center and more gentle at the bounds, or the opposite, thus giving you a more natural expression.
+When expressiveness mode is set to 'RADIAL' the two controls are 'CENTRE' and 'BOUNDS', and when expressiveness mode is 'LINEAR' the controls are 'TOP' and 'BOTTOM'

 ## PLAYING MIDI PADS WITH ARPEGGIATOR